 Canadian Pale Ale and Fish and Chips

 Canadian Pale Ale basically falls under the classification of North American Pale ale.
 However, there is one of notable distinction which is Mill Street’s Tankhouse Ale.
 This beer has aromas of citrus and spice and a complex malty feel with a classic cascade hop bitterness.
 It’s our most favourite beer with Fish and Chips.
+The bitter hops helps cut through the deep fried batter, allowing you to enjoy the subtle fish flavours you may have never noticed.

 British Pale Ale and Food Pairing